Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 - Involuntary weight loss and muscle wasting may occur, and can indicate a poor outlook.

-Symptoms of alpha-1 antitrypsin-related emphysema tend to appear between the ages of 30 and 40.
+Symptoms of alpha-1 antitrypsin-related emphysema tend to appear between the ages of 30 and 40 also depending on whether the patient has smoked or not.
 Like the symptoms of ordinary emphysema, they include:

 - Inability to exercise without becoming winded

 - A chronic cough is the hallmark symptom of chronic bronchitis, even in its early stages.
 Coughing with excessive phlegm occurs on most days for at least 3 months of the year, during 2 consecutive years.
 Coughing often starts before shortness of breath.

 - Shortness of breath occurs, but it may not be as severe during rest as it is in people with emphysema.

 - Lying down at night worsens symptoms in patients with chronic bronchitis and heart failure.
 So patients must sleep propped up.

 - In the late, severe stages of the disease, a lack of oxygen causes the skin to have a blue color (cyanosis).